philipturner/ARHeadsetKit/docs/building-documentation.md

 # Building ARHeadsetKit Documentation for the Documentation Viewer

+## This shortcut appears to be broken at the moment.
+Do not use `Cmd + B` to build documentation.

 Documentation automatically appears in the documentation viewer if ARHeadsetKit is configured as an Xcode framework and you pressed `Cmd + B` at least once.
 When using a Swift package, you must press `Ctrl + Cmd + Shift + D` to build documentation.
 Additionally, you must repeat this command every time you update ARHeadsetKit to a new version to access the most recent documentation and tutorials.

 If ARHeadsetKit is configured as a Swift package, follow this procedure so that you don't have to press `Ctrl + Cmd + Shift + D`: